stock-linux/workflow/README.md

 ## Branching strategy

 We are using [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow) as Git strategy.
-OneFlow is based on GitFlow, but use only one eternal branch (here `main`).
+OneFlow is based on GitFlow, but uses only one eternal branch (here `main`).

 ### Feature branches

-Working on a new feature need to be done on an other branch, named `feature/<my-feature>`.
+Working on a new feature needs to be done on an other branch, named `feature/<my-feature>`.
-Feature branches only exists in the local developer's repository.
+Feature branches only exist in the local repository.
-If there is multiple people working on it, or to be sure to not loose the work, the branch can be pulled on the remote repository.
+If there are multiple people working on it, or to be sure to not loose some work, the branch can be pulled on the remote repository.

 Feature branches are created like this:
 ```
 git checkout -b feature/<my-feature> main
 ```

-Push the branch on the remote if needed:
+Push the branch on the remote one if needed:
 ```
 git push -u origin feature/<my-feature>
 ```